nextstrain/ncov/README.md

 ## About

-This is a [Nextstrain](https://nextstrain.org) build for novel coronavirus, alternately known as hCoV-19 or SARS-CoV-2, visible at [nextstrain.org/ncov](https://nextstrain.org/ncov).
+This is a [Nextstrain](https://nextstrain.org) build for novel coronavirus, alternately known as hCoV-19 or SARS-CoV-2 that is responsible for the COVID-19 pandemic.
+This build is visible at [nextstrain.org/ncov](https://nextstrain.org/ncov).

 ### Data